The Chalmers Center

 TITLE: Instructional Design Specialist

-POSITION SUMMARY: Reporting to the Director of Program Design and Engagement, the Instructional Design Specialist serves as an experienced learning expert for external learners.
-A content creator across a variety of modes, this role is responsible for creating content and training programs according to best practices and Chalmers’ principles that achieve impact in the lives of people who are poor.
-Keeping the learner experience central, this position creates and continuously adapts program content that equips the church around the world to walk alongside people who are poor.
-An instructional designer at heart, this specialist creates and implements experiences that bring Chalmers’ ideas to life for learners in local church communities.
+POSITION SUMMARY: Reporting to the Director of Curriculum & Training, the Instructional Design Specialist serves as an experienced learning expert.
+A content creator across a variety of modes, this role is responsible for creating and maintaining content and training programs according to best practices and Chalmers’ poverty alleviation framework, achieving impact in the lives of people who are materially poor.
+Keeping the learner experience central, this position creates, maintains, and continuously adapts online and print curriculum content that equips the church around the world and in the U.S. to walk alongside people who are poor.
+From working with experts in revising facilitator guides to helping recreate live training online, this specialist creates and maintains learning materials that bring Chalmers’ ideas to life in a biblically-integrated way for learners in local church communities.
+This role supports 2 main areas: content development and content revisions as described in the responsibilities below.

 - Commit to pray and advocate for the poor and the church in light of the mission of the Chalmers Center